NiinS/j-concur/README.md

 Comp architectural wisdom says single threaded pinned code runs faster than multi-threaded non deterministic code.
 But if running with multiple application threads in JVM is an inevitability, this library will keep us floating.

-`This library uses JMH (Java Microbenchmarking Harness) for benchmarking and uses Python's capabilities to present the numbers in intuitive ways.
-The folder 'inferences' contains Python Jupyter notebooks containing package specific rendering code and resulting image files which have been used on this landing page.`
+`This library leverages JMH (Java Microbenchmarking Harness) for benchmarking and uses Python's capabilities to present the results in intuitive ways.
+The folder 'inferences' contains Python Jupyter notebooks containing package specific plotting (NumPy, MatplotLib) code and resulting image files which have been rendered on this landing page.`

 #### Spin Lock Performance in single versus multi-threaded setup